Tuomas Gerdt: Military career

 When the attack phase of the Continuation War started, Gerdt was serving as the runner of the chief of the machine gun unit.
 Gerdt had to maintain contact with the chief of his company in severe artillery fire during the Pääsiäisvaara battle on 1 July 1941.
 He was wounded in the head on the same day, but returned to his unit as a junior envoy officer in August.

 During the Mensuvaara battles in August 1941, Gerdt had to maintain contact with the chief of the machine gun unit and the chief of the rifle company in severe conditions and repeatedly had to act independently.
 Gerdt's exemplary action allowed the rifle company to proceed across a plain that was being heavily bombarded by the enemy.
 When the enemy made a surprise attack, Gerdt voluntarily went to seek help from the artillery.
 During the trip, Gerdt was forced to cross a difficult spot of terrain, which was under enemy fire from 10 machine guns, over 10 light machine guns and a submachine gun, while at the same time being bombarded by heavy mortars.
 With this action, Gerdt saved his company from heavy losses.

-During the Sevastopol base battles on Karelian isthmus in July 1942, Gerdt served as the runner of the chief of the 12th company of the infantry regiment 7, but also voluntarily participated in the counter-attack.
+During the Sevastopol base battles on the Karelian Isthmus in July 1942, Gerdt served as the runner of the chief of the 12th company of the infantry regiment 7, but also voluntarily participated in the counter-attack.
 Armed with a submachine gun, he opened a route at the front of the attack, killing several enemies.
 Gerdt again proceeded at the front when the platoon received a new direction of action.
 His actions influenced the conquest of the tip of the base.
 During the battle, Gerdt also took five prisoners.